tardate/LittleCodingKata/README.md

-# 372 Little Coding Katas
+# 373 Little Coding Katas

-> Latest addition :sparkles: [csvToList](./rust/csv-to-list) - Using rust to format CSV data for printing; cassidoo's interview question of the week (2025-10-13).
-I test two common approaches for deserializing CSV in rust, and consider factoring of console IO for testability.
+> Latest addition :sparkles: [Context7](./tools/ai/context7) - Using Context7 MCP Server with VSCode and GitHub Copilot to improve code generation quality.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about